Skip to Content

 They’re some of the best places in the country for swimming and relaxing.

-10) Akumal
+7) Akumal

-Here, you’ll find everything that the Rivera Maya is famous for – turquoise waters, white beaches, lots of colorful tropical fish – just without so many people.
+Here, you’ll find everything the Rivera Maya is famous for – turquoise waters, white beaches, lots of colorful tropical fish – just without so many people.

-Plus, snorkeling with sea turtles at Akumal is one of the best things to do in the Yucatan.
+Snorkeling with sea turtles at Akumal is one of the best things to do in the Yucatan.

 North Akumal is also the place we first tasted fresh (real!) tamarind margaritas – at La Buena Vida.